 Cost of food delivery app development

-Food delivery app development cost will vary depending on the features you want to include and the platforms you want to support (iOS, Android, Web).
-If you're looking to build a basic delivery app with only a few features, then your costs will obviously be lower than a more complex set of features.
+The cost of developing a food delivery app can range from $20,000 to $100,000 or more, depending on the features you want to include and the platforms you want to support (iOS, Android, Web).
+If you're looking to build a basic app with only a few features, then your costs will obviously be lower than a more complex set of features.

 Factors influencing food delivery app development cost and time-to-market